Healthy Pumpkin Breakfast Cookies

 How to store pumpkin breakfast cookies:

-Whether you meal prep these cookies or just enjoy them for a lazy fall breakfast, I know you’ll love them!
+Whether you meal prep these cookies, enjoy them as after school snacks, or just enjoy them for a lazy fall breakfast, I know you’ll love them!

-If you’re looking for other pumpkin recipes, check out these 30 Healthy Pumpkin Recipes
+If you’re looking for other pumpkin recipes, check out this Pumpkin Protein Smoothie or these Healthy Pumpkin Recipes

 Healthy Pumpkin Breakfast Cookies